-- Breathe slowly and deeply in through the nose.
+- Breathe in slowly and deeply through the nose.
 Draw the breath down toward the stomach so that the hand on the stomach rises upward.
 Make sure that the hand on the chest stays still.

-- Exhale slowly through pursed lips, drawing the belly button down toward the floor.
+- Exhale slowly through pursed lips, drawing the belly button toward the floor.
 The hand on the stomach should return to its original position.
 The hand on the chest should remain still.

 People with anxiety may be prone to putting off important tasks or projects to temporarily avoid stress.